coderedtails/blog/actor_paradigm_v2.md

-# A Look at Actors
+# Look at Actors

 Concurrency has become more and more relevant over the last few years.
 From a programmers perspective, concurrency is one the hardest things to program for.
-The challenge lies both in making the most of the available processing power and ensuring that rograms do not crash or corrupt our users data just because we did not anticipate his octa-core.
+The challenge lies both in making the most of the available processing power and ensuring that programs do not crash or corrupt our users data just because we did not anticipate his octa-core.

 Inherently, concurrency is hard for us to reason about.
 We humans are not as multitasking capable as we think we are.